It’s Not Just About Selling Cookies: A Deeper Look into Why Black Girl Scouts Matter

 by Camille Birdsong

-Founded in 1912, the Girl Scouts of America is a well-known leadership organization for girls.
+Founded in 1912, the Girl Scouts of the USA is a well-known leadership organization for girls.
 Girl Scouts has strived to help build young girls’ development and encourage them to be brave, confident, kind, and to make the world a better place.

 Those who have joined Girl Scouts have attributed positive experiences in their participation.
 In fact, according to a 2021 report by the Girl Scout Research Institute, 68 percent of Girl Scout alums say that Girl Scouts has had a positive impact on their lives.